 According to the American Society of Plastic Surgeons, cost should only be a secondary consideration when you plan to undergo a plastic surgery procedure.
 The foremost concern should be to choose the best surgeon for your needs.

 Your surgeon may prescribe pain medications for the first few days.
-Ophthalmologist Dr. Tanya Khan receives patients from Austin, Dallas, Texas, and nearby areas for advanced and effective eye care procedures.
+Ophthalmologist Dr. Tanya Khan receives patients from Plano, Dallas, Texas, and nearby areas for advanced and effective eye care procedures.